glatard/neblina-python/README.md

 #### Example 5: record motion data on chip
 To record, and playback a specific motion feature:
 ```
-storageErase //erase the on-chip recorder (optional)
+eraseStorage //erase the on-chip recorder (optional)
-storageRecordQuaternion <number of samples> //by default, the streaming frequency is 50 Hz.
+sessionRecordQuaternion <number of samples> //by default, the streaming frequency is 50 Hz.
-storagePlayback <session ID> <dump to file option> //use the same session ID as returned by the record command
+sessionPlayback <session ID> <dump to file option> //use the same session ID as returned by the record command
 ```

 ![Path](/docs/img/record_data.png)